medic/medic-docs/rfcs/ddoc-refactor.md

 Longer term goals:

-Move complexity from CouchDB to medic-api (node process), and make the app more modular, easier to understand and develop on.
-Parsing messages into records should be done in medic-api, a separate process that has more flexibility, rather than inside CouchDB.
+Reduce the amount of code that lives in CouchDB to only what is necessary.
+Move complexity from CouchDB to medic-api (backend node process).
+For example, creating records involves combining form definitions, settings and parsing message data, this should be done in medic-api (node), rather than inside CouchDB.

-Have a decent way to build design docs that also keeps separate components modular and testable.
-Separate ddoc harnesses from functions.
+Come up with some decent patterns to build design docs that also keeps separate components modular and testable.
+Separate ddoc harnesses from functions, maybe even ddoc harnesses from modules.
 See example: medic-smsparser

 More:

-  - build and push two ddocs in `medic-webapp`: `medic-client` and `medic`
+  - support multiple ddocs in `medic-webapp`: `medic-client` and `medic`
   - medic-api should have its own ddoc(s) for requirements that need couchdb
   - Refactor `kujua-*` kanso packages as npm modules and include in medic-api
   - Move any CouchDB function that requires/uses settings to medic-api